Daily Tech Navigator

 • The idea of adding more batteries or solar panels later sounds awesome.

-• You’d rather save $1,000 and learn something cool.
+• You’d rather invest in expandable capacity and learn something cool.

 Buy a power station if…